-5 Bachelor degree in Rhythmic music and movement (Aarhus)
+6 Bachelor degree in Jazz/pop music and movement (Aarhus)

 The Royal Academy of Music aims to hold the auditions in as relaxed an atmosphere as possible.
 Major emphasis will be given to personal musical expression.
-The various courses give no advance priority to certain styles or modes of expressions within the world of rhythmic music.
+The various courses give no advance priority to certain styles or modes of expressions within the world of jazz/pop music.
 We recommend that applicants in their self-chosen choose musical frameworks that they are familiar with.

-The entry audition for the Bachelor degree course in Rhythmic music and movement is divided into two rounds.
+The entry audition for the Bachelor degree course in jazz/pop music and movement is divided into two rounds.